-Claudia has been recognized as one of the premier attorneys advising on dietary supplement label and labeling regulations and has handled complex civil matters from the administrative complaint stage to the Court of Appeals.
-She has appeared on several radio programs, discussing such issues as the impact of Pearson v.
-Shalala (labeling standards for disease or health-related claims of dietary supplements), FTC advertising regulations, and Senate Bill 722 (increased regulatory oversight of dietary supplements), the proposed Current Good Manufacturing Practices (cGMPs), and industry-wide labeling and manufacturing standards for dietary supplements).
-She also has been quoted in the Vegetarian Times, Natural Pharmacy, and the Tan Sheets.
+Claudia has been recognized as one of the premier attorneys advising on dietary supplement label and labeling regulations and has handled complex civil matters from the administrative complaint stage through the Court of Appeals.
+She has appeared on several radio programs discussing issues such as the impact of Pearson v.
+Shalala (labeling standards for disease or health-related claims of dietary supplements), FTC advertising regulations, Senate Bill 722 (increased regulatory oversight of dietary supplements), proposed Current Good Manufacturing Practices (cGMPs), and industry-wide labeling and manufacturing standards for dietary supplements.
+She has also been quoted in Vegetarian Times, Natural Pharmacy, and The Tan Sheets.

 Related Practices